repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 ### Download and Installation

 1. Download Eclipse Platform: <a href="{{ eclipseversionurl }}" target="new">Eclipse {{ eclipseversion }} Modeling Tools</a><br/>(Includes the Eclipse Modeling Framework).
-1. Please install a SVN-Connector for repository integration, e.g.:
+1. Please install a SVN-Connector for repository integration:
    * __{{ subclipseupdatesite }}__
-1. The newest version of __ReVision__ can be obtained from the following _update site_:
+1. The newest version of __ReVision__ can be obtained from the following update site:
    * __{{ revisionupdatesite }}__

 ### Example Project

-1. Install/Update Papyrus from update site
+1. Install/Update Papyrus from the update site:
    * <font size="2"><strong>{{ papyrusupdatesite }}</strong></font>
-1. Import Video on Demand System (UML) Project via SVN
+1. Import Video on Demand System (UML) Project via SVN repository:
    * __{{ exampleproject }}__

 ### Quick Introduction